Evaluation of the Gambling Act Review: Diary Studies

 Is this research confidential?

 All the answers that you provide will be confidential and treated with the strictest confidence in line with the Data Protection Act 2018 and the UK General Data Protection Legislation (GDPR).
 We will not inform anyone that you have taken part.
 The only exception to this confidentiality is if we become aware of any safeguarding issue which would require us to involve other people.
-You can read more about this via our privacy notice and disclosure policy.
+You can read more about this via our privacy notice.

 What will happen to the information I give?